 Since cocaine is largely seen as a party drug or a social drug, it is commonly used in social settings where other drugs are being consumed.
 In some cases, this can be something as seemingly innocuous as alcohol or nicotine, but it can also include all types of illicit street drugs and even illegal or misused prescription drugs.

-Even when an overdose doesn’t occur and the user continues using cocaine, there is the possibility that they will eventually mix cocaine with another substance.
-This can be seen as one of the ongoing risks of someone living with polysubstance use disorder, where multiple drugs are used at once, sometimes with competing or opposing effects.
+Even when an overdose doesn’t occur and when the user continues using cocaine, there is the possibility that they will eventually mix cocaine with another substance.
+This can be seen as one of the ongoing risks of someone living with polysubstance use disorder, where multiple drugs are used simultaneously, sometimes with competing or opposing effects.

-If the user is taking cocaine and alcohol, drinking more alcohol could be masking a potential overdose of cocaine, and if the alcohol wears off first, it could cause cardiac arrest in the user.
-Just like if the cocaine use was contributing to masking a potentially serious case of alcohol poisoning, and the cocaine wears off first, the alcohol content of the user’s blood could send them into respiratory depression, coma, or even cause death.
+If the user is taking cocaine and alcohol, drinking more alcohol could be masking a potential overdose of cocaine.
+If the alcohol wears off first, it could cause cardiac arrest.
+Just like if the cocaine use contributes to masking a potentially serious case of alcohol poisoning, and the cocaine wears off first, the alcohol content in the user’s blood could send them into respiratory depression, coma, or even cause death.

 This common mixing of drugs is incredibly common in some circles and has caused the deaths of countless celebrities.
 Cocaine is one component that is often seen in the most serious or fatal combinations that are abused.

-Side-Effects of a Cocaine Overdose And/Or Addiction To Cocaine
+Side Effects of a Cocaine Overdose or Addiction to Cocaine

-Many of the people that try cocaine do not end up with an addiction.
-There are several factors that determine whether or not someone develops a dependency.
+Many people who try cocaine do not end up with an addiction.
+Several factors determine whether or not someone develops a dependency.
 Those that use this stimulant will experience a fast peak, with effects that wear off equally quickly.
 When the comedown happens, the most common side effect is fatigue.

 - Increased heart rate and blood pressure